 America Reads: A Tutoring Program at Clemson Elementary School

-Clemson University students provide after-school tutoring in reading to K - 2 students at Clemson Elementary School.
-The CI team will explore young children's literacy development over the academic year, participate in assessing their reading achievement, and their responses to strategy instruction.
+Clemson University students provide after-school tutoring in reading to 4-5 grade students at Clemson Elementary School.
+The CI team will explore children's literacy development over the academic year, participate in assessing their reading achievement, and their responses to strategy instruction.
+The CI team will evaluate the effectiveness of the interventions implemented during tutoring instruction, implement and analyze assessments, and make modifications to interventions to serve struggling readers.

 |Gambrell, L. (April, 2012) The Role of Motivation in Differentiated Literacy Instruction.
 Institute keynote presented at the International Reading Association, Chicago, IL.|